Music of Namibia: Young Musicians Early 2000s

+Windhoek, he has released a number of singles and EPs under his stage name, and built a strong artist-profile both in Namibia and across the region.
+With themes of personal empowerment, culture and social change, RistoMystic has become one of the emerging voices representing a new generation of Namibian popular music.

 Kwaito

 The kwaito genre is the most popular and successful music genre in Namibia.
 It's believed to be the biggest industry in Namibia's music and the only that is heavily supported by the youth.
 This is so because of socio-economic issues, as many artists enter the music industry with hopes of strengthening self-employment and making a living out of it.
 Namibian kwaito has been strengthened and directly influenced by the South African kwaito style.
 However, over the years Namibia introduced a different type of kwaito, which makes it slightly different from the South African tradition.
 The difference lies in production; Namibian producers focus their production on party-oriented music.

 Namibian kwaito artists include The Dogg, Gazza, Sunny Boy, Qonja, Tre Van Die Kasie, and OmPuff.
 The Dogg's debut album, Shimaliw' Osatana, was the first kwaito album released in Namibia by a Namibian artist.

 House

 House music is played at raves in Africa, especially South Africa.
 African house is based on African traditional melodies.
 It is characterized by a fast moving beat with thin melodies and synthesizers.
 Sometimes it is accompanied by vocals.